chgeuer/chgeuer.github.io/_posts/2016-06-28-azure-arm-login.md

 ---
 layout: default
-title: "Automatic provisioning with Azure ARM"
+title: "How to create a file share in Azure Files"
-date: 2016-06-28
+date: 2016-02-29 11:31:00
+keywords: azure storage, curl, openssl
 ---

 Sometimes you just want to call Azure Storage REST API to create an "Azure Files" file share, no questions asked, no SDK installed.
 Just do it, please...